medialab/xan/docs/moonblade/cheatsheet.md

 ## Named expressions

-Some commands, typically `xan agg`, `xan groupby` and `xan select -e` let their user provide a series of named expression, separated by comma, rather than a single expression.
+Some commands, typically `xan map`, `xan agg`, `xan groupby` and `xan select -e` let their user provide a series of named expression, separated by comma, rather than a single expression.

 Here is how they work: